 Adding a Developer to your store

 The process of providing Developer access to your Omnisend account consists of two stages:

-You will need to create the Developer Console Account only ones.
+You will need to create the Developer Console Account only.
 Later, the same developer's credentials can be added to any number of Omnisend store records.

 Developer Console Account

 You may access the Developer's account on the Developer Center page.

 If you already have a Developer account in Omnisend, you may simply log in with your credentials.
 If you don't have an account yet, you will need to Register one:

 Once you have an account in the Developer's Center, you will also need to add yourself as a Developer user to your Omnisend account.